Allergic Asthma; Common Triggers and How to Get Relief

 Asthma is an inflammatory condition in which many cells and cellular elements play a role.
 In particular mast cells, eosinophils, T lymphocytes, neutrophils and epithelial cells all which are involved in allergic reactions and the immune system.
 Supplements aimed at reducing inflammation and keeping the immune system strong are important factors in reducing asthmatic attacks.

-With many beneficial vitamins and minerals, it’s best to follow the guidance of a qualified Naturopath who has done a holistic assessment of your symptoms.
+With many beneficial vitamins and minerals, it’s best to follow the guidance of a qualified Naturopath who has completed a holistic assessment of your symptoms.

 Managing stress

-Stress causes a surge of stress hormones.
+Stress causes a surge of stress hormones, which can trigger an asthma attack.
 This causes our body to become tense, increases our heart rate, and makes our breathing become shallow and fast.
 This change in breathing pattern can trigger a flare up.
 Working on toning your vagus nerve can help reduce bronchoconstriction associated with asthma.

 Buteyko breathing technique